Skip to content

 Public domain data

-The intended scope of the Sandbox is broad, and we will be pulling from many different public access databases in our development of teaching modules.
-There are classical datasets that serve as benchmark resources for teaching and comparing new methods with old, and also brand new datasets that will support modules on emerging technologies (such as spatial single cell RNA-seq analysis).
-Databases can be topically broad giant repositories or field-specific, and each may have its own usage rules.
+The intended scope of the Sandbox is broad, and we will be pulling from many different public access databases (especially for training modules on omics analysis).
+Databases can be topically broad, giant repositories or field-specific, and each may have its own usage rules.
 We plan to provide our own copies of publically available datasets where allowed to ensure compatibility with the linked module is preserved, but some datasets may need to be downloaded by users themselves under specific access / distribution restrictions.
+Many omics datasets do not present significant data sensitivity concerns in comparison to real-world data such as electronic health records (EHRs) and clinical trial datasets.

-Synthetic/Simulated data
+Synthetic data